 13 Contrast & Expand With Black Floor Tiles

 Just as a room with highly patterned walls will call for lighter colored tilework, white walls may call for a darker floor to create visual contrast and interest.
-Small black mosaic tiles would feel overwhelmingly restrictive if installed for both the bathroom walls and floors, but keeping them confined to just the floor only enhances and accentuates the lightness and airiness of the stark white walls and fixtures.
+Large planks of black floor tiles would feel overwhelmingly restrictive if installed for both the bathroom walls and floors, but keeping them confined to just the floor only enhances and accentuates the lightness and airiness of the stark white walls and fixtures.

 14Add Light & Space with Glossy Tiles